-If you are an investor and thinking about investing in a company, only a year-end balance sheet or income statement wouldn’t be enough for you to judge how a company is doing.
-You need to look at a couple of years at least to be sure.
-Better yet if you can see many years of balance sheets and income statements and make a comparison among them.
+The horizontal analysis evaluates trends Year over Year (YoY) or Quarter over Quarter (QoQ).
+If you are an investor considering investing in a company, only a year-end balance sheet or income statement would not be enough to judge how a company is doing.
+It would help if you looked at a couple of years to be sure.
+Better yet, you can see many years of balance sheets and income statements and compare them.

-Through horizontal analysis of financial statements, you would be able to see two actual data for consecutive years and would be able to compare each and every item.
-And on the basis of that, you can forecast the future and understand the trend.
+Through horizontal analysis of financial statements, you would be able to see two actual data for consecutive years and would be able to compare every item.
+And based on that, you can forecast the future and understand the trend.

-You don’t need any special financial skill to ascertain the difference between previous year’s data and last year’s data.
-All you need is diligence, attention to details and a logical mind to decipher why the change happens.
+You do not need special financial skills to ascertain the difference between the previous and last year’s data.
+However, it would be best if you had diligence, attention to detail, and a logical mind to decipher why the change happens.

-In this GKSR example above, we are able to identify the YoY growth rate using Horizontal Analysis.
-Horizontal analysis helps us identify potentials areas of growths and concerns.
+In this GKSR example above, we can identify the YoY growth rate using a horizontal income statement analysis.
+In addition, it helps us identify potential areas of growth and concerns.

-For example, in GKSR, we note that the provision for tax has increased by 12.6%, however, revenues have increased by only 5.5%.
-Why provisions increased at a higher rate?
-Also, there has been a comparatively higher growth of 9.1% in Selling and Admin costs.
-What could have contributed this increase.
+For example, in GKSR, we note that the provision for income tax has increased by 12.6%.
+However, revenues have increased by only 5.5%.
+Why did provisions increase at a higher rate?
+Also, there has been a comparatively higher growth of 9.1% in selling and admin costs.
+What could have contributed to this increase?

-As we see we are able to correctly identify the trends and also come up with relevant areas to target for further analysis.
+As we see, we can correctly identify the trends and develop relevant areas to target for further analysis.

 Horizontal Analysis Formula

-First, we need to take the previous year as the base year and last year as the comparison year.
-For example, let’s say we are comparing between 2015 and 2016; we will take 2015 as the base year and 2016 as the comparison year.
+First, we need to take the previous year as the base year and the last year as the comparison year.
+So, for example, let us say we are comparing 2015 and 2016.
+We will take 2015 as the base year and 2016 as the comparison year.

-Horizontal Analysis formula = [(Amount in comparison year – Amount in base year)/ Amount in base year] x 100
+Horizontal Analysis formula = [(Amount in Comparison Year – Amount in the Base Year)/ Amount in a Base Year] x 100

-Let us assume that we are provided with the Income Statement data of company ABC.
-We need to perform horizontal analysis on this company.
+Let us assume that we are provided with the income statement data of ABC Co.
+We need to perform a horizontal analysis of the income statement of this company.